-Are you looking to form a Missouri professional corporation, but you’re not familiar with the incorporation process?
+Are you looking to start a professional corporation in Missouri, but you’re not sure where to start?

 Professional corporations are those owned and operated by licensed professionals, like doctors, lawyers, and architects.
 There are quite a few important steps you’ll need to take to create your Missouri professional corporation and maintain it, so this guide will outline the rules and regulations involved with this process.